ExpressLRS/Docs/docs/quick-start/pre-1stflight.md

 ## Modes

 By default, ExpressLRS uses one-bit switches for the AUX channels.
 This means a three-position switch will only send two positions (fully off, or 1000, and fully on, or 2000) to Betaflight/iNav on the AUX channels.
 Set your modes appropriately if you are using one-bit switches, or enable HYBRID_SWITCHES_8 for expanded position options.
 For more information, read the [switch modes page](../../software/switch-config/).

+!!! warning "WARNING"
-Please make sure your :warning: **ARM mode is on the AUX1 channel, and the armed state is set ~2000.** :warning:
+    Please make sure your **ARM mode is on the AUX1 channel, and the armed state is set ~2000.**

 ![Modes](../assets/images/Modes.jpg)